Exporting Studio captures

 Export formats

-Combined Per Pixel
+Combined Per Pixel Video for Unity

-Combined Per Pixel Export settings
+Combined Per Pixel Video export settings

 Bitrate: Set the target bitrate of your Combined Per Pixel Video.
 Lower bitrates will result in smaller files, but may introduce artifacts in the color and/or depth of your captures.